nawabahmadreshi/documentation/pages/features/revenue-analytics.md

 {% endif %}

-For a more complete example that demonstrates what purchase- and product-related information Branch can receive, please see the [Advanced](#advanced) section.
+For a more complete example that demonstrates what purchase- and product-related information Branch can receive, please see the [Advanced]({{base.url}}/features/revenue-analytics/advanced/) section.

-## 2. Testing
+## Testing

 The best way to test is to trigger a purchase event (using the code snippet above) and then to visit the [Branch Dashboard's Live View page](https://dashboard.branch.io/liveview/commerce_events).
 Here is a screenshot of what commerce events look like: